sabela5/-Becode-projects/Linux/Readme.md

 ### **Project Goals**
 - Set up a robust Linux infrastructure.
 - Deliver a live demonstration showcasing the setup.
+-
+### **Prerequisites**
+- Linux distributions for the server and workstation.
+- VirtualBox for creating virtual machines.
+- Internal virtual network to isolate the demo environment.

 ## Must-Have Features